Following Dracula AD 1972 came Hammer’s modern dress entry in the Dracula series.

 The Satanic Rites of Dracula is a science fiction/horror/thriller hybrid lacking in Hammer’s usual Gothic flavour and bursting with new ideas, viewed by some as a cross between Dracula and The Avengers; it’s well-paced but suffers from Alan Gibson’s careless direction and cross-cutting.

 The script, by Doctor Who scribe Don Houghton creates an amusing allegory between capitalism and vampirism.
 Christopher Lee desired to put the character behind him and his wish was granted, providing him with the most dialogue he ever delivered as Dracula.

-A top-secret government department are investigating a group of esteemed VIPs; General Freeborne, John Porter MP, Lord Carradine, Prof. Julian Keeley and an unknown fifth man, who visit Pelham House, home to the Physic Examination Research Group (PERG).
+A top-secret government department is investigating a group of esteemed VIPs; General Freeborne (Lockwood West), John Porter MP (Richard Matthews), Lord Carradine (Patrick Barr), Professor Julian Keeley (Freddie Jones) and an unknown fifth man, who visit Pelham House, home to the Physic Examination Research Group (PERG).

 When one of their undercover agent’s returns battered, bruised and barely alive – and with his dying words gives a hint that the group are meddling in the occult – department heads Peter Torrence (William Franklyn) and Colonel Matthews (Richard Vernon) recruit Scotland Yard’s Inspector Murray (Michael Coles) and occult expert Professor Van Helsing (Cushing) to investigate the organisation.

 As Keeley is a former friend, this is Van Helsing’s first port of call.
 He finds Keeley a nervous wreck and discovers he has been experimenting with an accelerated new strain of bubonic plague – but before he can reveal who commissioned the experiment, a PERG hitman murders Keeley.